Mattaponi Petition for Federal Acknowledgment Filed

 The practice of this right is Self-Governance.

-The Mattaponi People will move forward accordingly, as a Sovereign Nation and Self-Governing Tribe.
+The Mattaponi People are a Sovereign Nation and Self-Governing Tribe.

 ~ Chief Lionel "Wise Spirit" Custalow